Ian-White-hz/Multi-GEM/README.md

 ```
 ### MAIN IDEA:

-we build a MPC for GEMSTACK in real world from a relatively sophisticated simulation platform carlo, the pipline of making this work is to pass real world data ( lon to x, lat to y, absolute yaw) to simulation carlo world(Imaginary).
-After small horizon iteration, we would have output data ( acceleration in m/s^2, heading) from carlo.
+We build a MPC for GEMSTACK in real world from a relatively sophisticated simulation platform carlo, the pipline of making this work is to pass real world data ( lon to x, lat to y, absolute yaw) to simulation carlo world(Imaginary).
+After small horizon iteration, we would have output data (acceleration in m/s^2, heading) from carlo.
 In order to make these output data align to ackermn cmd, we make calibration with respect to

 - GEM_e4 as autonomous vehicle with inertial frame (0,0), GEM_e2 as human driver.